hacs/documentation/source/docs/use/type/index.md

 ---
-title: Types of repositories
+title: Repository types
-description: "Types of repositories published for HACS."
+description: "There are 6 different types of repositories published for HACS."
 generated: true
 ---